KiqueDev/AlertUpdater.js/README.md

 ## Usage ##
 AlertUpdater
-@PARAMS takses an object with:
+@PARAMS takes an object with:
 	- [String] title: for the header of the modal
 	- [Array] content: for the content of the modal
 	- [Function] callback: a callback after you click the ok button

 Function Available:
 ``hide()``
 ``show()``